avrilcoghlan/cholerabook/docs/source/vibriogenomes.rst

 Brief Summary of Take-home Messages
 -----------------------------------

+The key take-home messages of this chapter are:

+#.
+Cholera is a disease characterised by acute watery diarrhoea
+#.
+Cholera is caused by ingestion of the bacterium *Vibrio cholerae**
+#.
+The acute water diarrhoea is triggered by cholera toxin, a protein complex produced by *V. cholerae*
+#.
+Therefore, cholera toxin is the key virulence factor of *V. cholerae*
+#.
+The species *V. cholerae* is distributed globally, and is a very diverse species with many different lineages (genetically distinct subtypes of *V. cholerae*)
+#.
+Most lineages of *V. cholerae* do not cause pandemic/epidemic cholera
+#.
+At present there is actually only one lineage of *V. cholerae* which causes pandemic/epidemic cholera, known as the '7PET' (7th pandemic El Tor) lineage
+#.
+7PET is the only high-risk lineage of *V. cholerae* at present
+#.
+The biotype is a laboratory phenotype that is used to predict whether *V. cholerae* isolates from an outbreak are epidemic-causing/pandemic-causing (i.e. whether they're 7PET)
+#.
+However, biotype is not a perfect predictor of 7PET, because a small fraction non-pandemic/non-epidemic lineages of *V. cholerae* have the El Tor biotype
+#.
+The V. cholerae genome of a typical 7PET isolate consists has 4 million base-pairs (Mb) split over two chromosomes, and contains about 4000 genes
+#.
+Practically all 7PET isolates have genes for cholera toxin (the *ctxA* and *ctxB* genes) and so produce cholera toxin
+#.
+However, presence of *ctxAB* genes is not a perfect predictor of 7PET, because a small fraction of non-pandemic/non-epidemic lineages of *V. cholerae* have *ctxAB* genes
-The key take-home messages of this chapter are that 7PET is the high-risk lineage of *Vibrio cholerae*; that whole genome sequencing can be used to determine whether a new outbreak of diarrhoeal illness is 7PET or not; and that a 7PET outbreak requires a rapid and large public health response.
+#.
+Whole genome sequencing is the most accurate way to determine whether a new outbreak of diarrhoeal illness is 7PET (pandemic-causing/epidemic-causing) or not
+#.
+A 7PET outbreak requires a rapid and large public health response

 Suggested Further Reading
 -------------------------